verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 | Managed | Verrazzano Platform Operator | Admin | Kubernetes API server | Agent sends requests Kubernetes API server

 ### Verrazzano Agent
-In the multi-cluster topology, the Verrazzano platform operator has an agent thread running on the managed cluster that sends requests to the Kubernetes API server on the admin cluster.
+In the multicluster topology, the Verrazzano platform operator has an agent thread running on the managed cluster that sends requests to the Kubernetes API server on the admin cluster.
 The URL for the admin cluster Kubernetes API server is registered on the managed cluster by the user.

 ### Verrazzano API proxy
-In a multi-cluster topology, the Verrazzano API proxy runs on both the admin and managed clusters.
+In a multicluster topology, the Verrazzano API proxy runs on both the admin and managed clusters.
 On the admin cluster, the API proxy connects to in-cluster Keycloak, using the Keycloak Service.
 On the managed cluster, the API proxy connects to Keycloak on admin cluster through the NGINX Ingress Controller running on the admin cluster.

 ### Verrazzano OIDC proxy
-The OIDC proxy runs as a sidecar in the Elasticsearch, Kibana, Prometheus, Grafana pods.
+The OIDC proxy runs as a sidecar in the Elasticsearch, Kibana, Prometheus, Grafana Pods.
 This proxy also needs to send requests to Keycloak, either in-cluster or through the cluster ingress.
 When a request comes into the ODIC proxy without an authentication header, the proxy sends a request to Keycloak through the NGINX Ingress Controller, so the request exits the cluster.
 Otherwise, the request is